-To say that the design for the Rigid Flex PCB is complicated would be an understatement, not only is it one of the most hectic of PCBs to craft, but it is also a PCB that requires a very meticulous design.
-Due to there being various layers in a rigid Flex PCB, a designer must give intense attention to each of these layers so that one may not be different from the other or may intersect the other.
+To say that the design for the Rigid-Flex PCB is complicated would be an understatement; not only is it one of the most hectic PCBs to craft, but it is also a PCB that requires meticulous design.

-So to get a better understanding of how a Rigid Flex PCB works, let's dive deeper into its design and the many different layers of such a PCB.
+So to better understand how a Rigid-Flex PCB works, let's dive deeper into its design and the many different layers of such a PCB.

-Before we move onto the proper design of such a PCB, you must also keep certain factors in mind.
-Technology is always changing and evolving as the years go by; this means that people come up with new designs and methods of creating a Rigid Flex PCB are and will always be different, so there is no absolute way of making a rigid Flex PCB.
+Technology is always changing and evolving as the years go by; this means that people come up with new designs and methods of creating a Rigid-Flex PCB are and will always be different, so there is no absolute way of making a rigid Flex PCB.

-Moreover, depending on the application of the rigid flex and its purpose, the design and layout can be very different from the standard design, so keep in mind that the purpose of the PCB can significantly affect the design of the PCB.
+Moreover, depending on the application of the rigid Flex and its purpose, the design and layout can be very different from the standard format, so keep in mind that the purpose of the PCB can significantly affect the creation of the PCB.

 Image 2: Rigid Flexible Circuit